nchase/memetica/src/2015-11-11-twin-peaks.md

 was not planned.
 In fact, the character was conceived completely off-the-cuff;
 the idea for the role was prompted by a fortunate mistake[^2].

-Happenstance as it may have been, BOB is an unforgettable and iconic chacter.
+Happenstance as it may have been, BOB is an unforgettable and iconic character.
 The role may have been the high point of the actor's professional life.

 Coming in three years after the movie, this death, though sad, cannot possibly